Timinator2000/Algorithm_X/04 - your turn/04 - 25x25 sudoku.md

 # Strategy

 Everything you need to know about this puzzle has already been covered in the section on 9x9 Sudoku.
-However, I do want to add a few comments.
+Again, I will add a few comments.
 Please note, my comments are strictly related to my experience solving this puzzle with Algorithm X, DLX and Python.

 I found this puzzle to be more than just an Exact Cover problem.
 Algorithm X is a backtracking technique and DLX is a backtracking implementation.
 Any backtracking problem has many paths that need to be explored and the order in which you choose to explore those paths makes a difference.